McUsr/FB/Docs/technical/DelegateSkeleton.md

 The other mode is called console, and is for when you edit, debug, and  test your delegate from the command line.

-You can turn on both those modes by setting variables in the script so the options are on when run as a service and not from the command line.
+You can switch between both those modes by setting variables in the script so the options are on when run as a service and not from the command line.